HdrHistogram/HdrHistogramJS/README.md

 # HdrHistogramJS
 Browser port of HdrHistogram entirely written in TypeScript!
 Of course you can use HdrHistogramJS whatever the JS flavor you are into ;)
-See HdrHistogramJS live in action with this [simple demo](A simple demo is available [online](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)
+See HdrHistogramJS live in action in your browser with this [simple demo](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)
 This is a work in progress so do not hesitate to give feedback using github issues or twitter (@Alex_Victoor)

 # Getting started